The Archives of Ravenwood

 Untitled Masterwork of Master Archivist, Sir Jahmund Arcourt IV.

-There was no locking mechanism—only a tarnished clasp separated him from what might be the find of a lifetime.
+There was no locking mechanism—only a tarnished clasp separating him from what might be the find of a lifetime.
 Like a child tearing into a long-awaited gift, he flung the lid open.
-Inside, three radiant blue crystals rested on a red, silken cushion.
-His hand instinctively reached for the leftmost crystal.
-Bringing it close to his face, the glow enveloped his vision entirely.
+Inside rested three brilliant blue crystals on a red, silken cushion.
+His hand instinctively reached for the leftmost crystal, bringing it close.
+The glow enveloped his vision entirely.

 Hughey froze.
 A sensation of detachment washed over him, as if he were outside his own body.
-His vision bathed in blue light, he could see nothing else.
-The warmth of the glow was comforting, all-consuming.
-Slowly, the blue shifted to a bright white, and he felt the surreal sensation of falling—yet the ground was still beneath his feet.
+His vision bathed in blue light; he could see nothing else.
+The warmth of the glow was all-consuming.
+Slowly, the blue shifted to a bright white, and he felt as if he were falling—yet the ground remained beneath his feet.

 The light revealed a landscape: a grassy field stretching toward distant mountains, a small town nestled below.
 The sun was warm on his skin, the air crisp with the fading heat of summer, and the scents of approaching autumn filled his nostrils.
 Hughey’s mind raced at the impossibility of it all.